g5becks/beacon_mcp/backlog/tasks/task-001.27 - Implement-concurrency-handling-for-multi-process-safety.md

 ## Acceptance Criteria
 <!-- AC:BEGIN -->
-- [ ] #1 Update and delete operations use retry logic with exponential backoff
+- [ ] #1 Install proper-lockfile and @types/proper-lockfile dependencies
-- [ ] #2 Transaction conflicts are detected and handled gracefully
+- [ ] #2 Use createRequire to import proper-lockfile in ESM modules
-- [ ] #3 Maximum 3 retries with configurable delays
+- [ ] #3 Wrap all write operations (store, update, delete) with file locks
-- [ ] #4 Insert operations (storeKnowledge) work without retry (appends never conflict)
+- [ ] #4 Configure lock options: stale=10000ms, retries=3
-- [ ] #5 Conflict errors are logged with context
+- [ ] #5 Read operations do not use locks (concurrent reads are safe)
+- [ ] #6 Lock release happens in finally blocks to prevent orphaned locks

+- [ ] #7 Lock path uses database file path
+- [ ] #8 Error handling for lock acquisition failures
-- [ ] #6 Documentation explains concurrency model and limitations
+- [ ] #9 Documentation explains when locks are used and why
 <!-- AC:END -->